 New warehouse development is forecast to continue at between 10 to 14 warehouse stores per year and the accelerated store network refurbishment programme will continue with plans to upgrade around 30 stores in 2006/07.

-www.bunnings.com.au
+Want to know more? www.bunnings.com.au